denten-books/plain-text/3-chapter.md

 The possibility of text that reconfigures itself.

-# Chapter 2: Fading Persistance
+# Chapter 2: Solid States

 The bifurcated sign resides in two distinct locations, each entailing drastically differing affordances for reading.